Closed

 Eligible geographic areas

-- Team and Project Plan: 25% - Assessing the technical credentials and expertise of the project team, the clarity and realism of the project management plan, cooperation between consortium members, and cost structure.
+- Team and Project Plan (25%): Strength of the project team and realism/clarity of the project plan and budget (including expertise, cooperation between consortium members, project management and planning, and reasonableness of the cost structure).

 1